-- By now the baby can do somersaults by a series of movements similiar to walking.
+- By now, the baby can do somersaults by a series of movements similar to walking.

 - The baby’s head is no longer disproportionate to the rest of the body.

-- Eyes can move around in their sockets, and all the rest of the senses are functioning too.
+- Eyes can move around in their sockets, and the rest of the senses are functioning.

-- Movement becomes less pronounced as the uterus becomes more cramped.
+- Movement becomes less pronounced as space in the uterus becomes more cramped.

-- Breathing motions continue to be common, even though there isn’t any air in the womb.
+- “Practice” breathing motions continue to be common, although there is no air in the womb.

 - The cerebral cortex now consists of six layers.